Mount Nittany Health is proud to offer a comprehensive range of radiology and imaging services at a number of convenient locations.

 Some CT scans require fasting and some require a contrast to be taken for the best possible images.
 Your physician will advise you of any special instructions for your scan.

-The Breast Care Center, located at Park Avenue Imaging, offers a number of services for women, including annual and diagnostic digital mammograms.
+The Breast Care Center, located at Mount Nittany Health - Park Avenue, Imaging, offers a number of services for women, including annual and diagnostic digital mammograms.
 Our digital mammography system allows for better contrast and clarity than traditional mammograms.

 A mammogram is a specialized X-ray used to find breast tissue abnormalities—like lumps, tissue changes or calcifications—that cannot be detected with a physical exam.
 In fact, a mammogram can detect a lump as much as three years before it can be felt.